Timothy Goebel: Career

 Early in his career, Goebel was coached by Carol Heiss Jenkins and Glyn Watts near his Illinois home and then moved to California to work with Frank Carroll.

 During his skating career and prior to the arrival of Nathan Chen to the sport, Goebel was sometimes referred to as the "Quad King" because of his ability to land quadruple jumps.
 On March 7, 1998, in Lausanne, Switzerland, at the Junior Grand Prix Final, Goebel became the first skater in the world to land a quadruple Salchow, and the first American skater to land a quadruple jump of any kind in competition.
 International Skating Union officials ratified the jump at the end of the month after watching a video provided by the parents of Tiffany Stiegler / Johnnie Stiegler.

 On October 31, 1999, at the 1999 Skate America in Colorado Springs, Goebel became the first skater to land three quads in one program.
-In the free skate, he landed a quad salchow in combination, a quad toe loop, and a quad salchow as a solo jump.
+In the free skate, he landed a quad Salchow in combination, a quad toe loop, and a quad Salchow as a solo jump.

 Goebel also made history at the 2002 Olympics by becoming the first skater to successfully land a quad Salchow in combination in Olympic competition.
 Goebel's repertoire of quadruple jumps made him one of the most competitive skaters in the world during the peak of his career.
 He would land a total of 76 quads in competition.
 Goebel was heavily criticized early in his career for focusing exclusively on jumping to the detriment of choreography and presentation, but in later years he improved in those areas.

 Goebel increasingly struggled with his jumps after 2003 due to injuries.
 At the 2006 U.S. Championships, in what he had previously announced would be his last competitive season, he was unable to land either a quadruple jump or triple Axel cleanly, and dropped to a seventh-place finish which left him far short of qualifying for the 2006 Winter Olympics.

 Goebel represented the Winterhurst Figure Skating Club.
 He was coached by Audrey Weisiger in Fairfax, Virginia, after having been previously coached by Carol Heiss Jenkins, Glyn Watts and Frank Carroll.

 On April 25, 2006, Goebel announced his retirement from competitive skating.
 He planned to continue to contribute to the sport as a technical specialist, having received certification for competitions sanctioned by the United States Figure Skating Association.
 He worked as a technical specialist at the Aviator Figure Skating Academy in New York.

+Personal life

-He attended Columbia University, graduating in 2010 with a degree in mathematics.
+Goebel initially attended Loyola Marymount University.
+Beginning in the fall of 2006, he studied at Columbia University's School of General Studies, graduating in May 2010 with a bachelor's degree in mathematics.
+After working for the Nielsen ratings company, he joined an ad agency, MEC, as a consumer analyst.
 In 2016, he received a Master of Science in Business Analytics degree from New York University Stern School of Business, and currently works for Google as a Marketing Mix Modeling Partner Program Manager.